-The schools are using a coaching program designed and administered by the non-profit Edge Foundation, which has proven that providing personalized coaching to at-risk students helps them succeed and meet their potential.
+The Edge Foundation has proven that providing personalized coaching to at-risk students helps them succeed and meet their potential.
 The foundation was founded by Neil Peterson, who has led public transportation agencies in Seattle, Oakland and Los Angeles and was founding chief executive of Flexcar, now known as Zipcar.
 He started the foundation after seeing how executives benefit from coaching.
 The foundation was established to test whether providing specialized, one-on-one coaching could turn around students who are at risk of dropping out of school due to adverse childhood experiences and executive-function challenges (such as ADHD) that inhibit social and emotional learning.
 The foundation's goal is to provide coaches to all 7-to 24-year-olds in the country.